 Child Neurology at UNC is one of the first programs of its kind in the country.
 Thomas Farmer, MD, a pioneer in child neurology and author of one of the first textbooks, founded UNC’s Division of Neurology in 1952, which later became the Department of Neurology in 1976.
-Robert Greenwood, MD, served as the Chief of Child Neurology from 1977-2016.

-Current neurological research includes studies of the pathophysiology of the learning disabilities in neurofibromatosis, new medicines and devices for the treatment of epilepsy, sleep disorders of children, neurogenetics of developmental disorders and prenatal effects of drugs on nervous system development.
+Current neurological research includes studies of the pathophysiology of learning disabilities in neurofibromatosis, new medicines and devices for the treatment of epilepsy, sleep disorders of children, neurogenetics of developmental disorders and prenatal effects of drugs on nervous system development.

 Make an appointment for our Chapel Hill or Raleigh Clinics.